Polight/lego/docs/content/v1/usage/attributes.md

 ---
-title: Pass attributes
+title: Pass Attributes to Components
 weight: 7
 ---

-## Component attributes

 Attributes declared on the components will be all be accessible through the `state`.
 If the property is initialized in the `this.state`, the attribute will be reactive: